sdiaz1924/sdiaz1924.github.io/_posts/2020-01-09-Chicago-racial-dot.md

 ![Chicago Racial Dot Map]({{site.baseurl}}/assets/img/chicago_racial_dot/chicago_racial_dot.png)

 The map was created with QGIS.
 To create this map, population counts at the census tract level for different racial groups from the 2017 American Community Survey 5-Year Estimates were divided by 100, therefore each dot on the map represents 100 residents.
-In QGIS dots for the corresponding racial groups were randomly plotted within each census tract.
+In QGIS, dots for the corresponding racial groups were randomly plotted within each census tract.
 This map does leave out data from other racial groups that is collected in the American Community Survey because of very low counts in Chicago.